cdapio/tigon/tigon-docs/developer-guide/source/architecture.rst

 The data flow between Flowlets is implemented through Queues.
 These flows can be run in either in Standalone Mode (for example, on a laptop) or in a Distributed Mode (in a Hadoop cluster).

-In Standalone, the Flowlets are implemented using threads, and Queues are implemented using in-memory data structures.
+In Standalone Mode, the Flowlets are implemented using threads, and Queues are implemented using in-memory data structures.

 In Distributed Mode, each Flowlet is a YARN container, and Queues are implemented using HBase Tables.
-In Distributed Mode an applications can, if required, persist data to HBase.
+An application can, if required, persist data to HBase.
 Since multiple Flowlets can potentially be accessing the same Tables, it's advised that an application use Cask Tephra to write to the HBase Tables transactionally.
-(Details of this are covered in our `Developer Guide. <developer.html>`__)
+(Details of this are covered in our Developer Guide section on the `"Flow Transaction System".
+<developer.html#flow-transaction-system>`__)

 .. image:: _images/tigon-stack.png
    :width: 600px